 Any governmental agencies that have commenced, or may commence, an investigation of Mallinckrodt relating to the sales, marketing, pricing, quality or manufacturing of pharmaceutical products could seek to impose, based on a claim of violation of fraud and false claims laws or otherwise, civil and/or criminal sanctions, including fines, penalties and possible exclusion from federal healthcare programs including Medicare and/or Medicaid.
 Some of the applicable laws may impose liability even in the absence of specific intent to defraud.
 Furthermore, should there be ambiguity with regard to how to properly calculate and report payments-and even in the absence of any such ambiguity-a governmental authority may take a position contrary to a position we have taken, and may impose civil and/or criminal sanctions.
 There are two cases pending against us that allege generally that we and numerous other pharmaceuticals companies reported false pricing information in connection with certain drugs that are reimbursable under Medicaid, resulting in overpayment by state Medicaid programs for those drugs.
 These cases, brought by state Attorneys General in Utah and Louisiana, generally seek monetary damages and attorneys' fees.
 We are named as a defendant in State of Utah v.
 Actavis US, Inc., et al., filed May 8, 2008, which is pending in the Third Judicial Circuit of Salt Lake County, Utah and in State of Louisiana v.
-Abbott Laboratories Inc., et al., filed November 3, 2010, which is pending in the 19th Judicial District, Parish of East Baton Rouge, Louisiana.
-While we intend to contest these cases and explore other options as appropriate, any such penalties or sanctions that we might receive in these or other actions could have a material adverse effect on our competitive position, business, financial condition, results of operations and cash flows.
+Abbott Laboratories Inc., et al., filed November 3, 2010, which was pending in the 19th Judicial District, Parish of East Baton Rouge, Louisiana.
+In May 2013, we agreed to terms of settlement with the Attorney General for the state of Louisiana resolving all claims in State of Louisiana v.
+Abbott Laboratories Inc., et al., involving alleged reporting of false pricing information in connection with certain drugs that are reimbursable under Medicaid, resulting in overpayment by the state Medicaid program for those drugs.
+While we intend to contest the Utah case and explore other options as appropriate, any such pen